 If you are particularly concerned with aesthetics, solar shingles (POWERHOUSE 3.0 or otherwise) can be a good option to consider.
 If you live in a neighborhood with a restrictive homeowner’s association (HOA), they may be more amenable to the installation of BIPV than standard solar panels because of the lower-profile look.
 Homeowners who have new construction or are re-roofing may also want to consider solar shingles.

 That being said, traditional solar panel installations are still going to be a suitable option for most instances, and for many properties, preferred.
 If you have sunny but limited roof space, you’ll want to maximize the efficiency of your photovoltaic system, and high-wattage, high-efficiency monocrystalline panels will be the way to go.
 If you have a lot of land, you may also want to consider a ground mount rather than solar shingles – ground-mounted solar has the advantage of being positioned and tilted for optimal sun exposure to maximize your solar production.

 As with any large purchase, it’s a good idea to look at multiple options and pricing before making a decision.
 By signing up on the EnergySage Solar Marketplace, you can receive multiple quotes for turnkey solar panel installation to compare with solar shingle options.

 Most of our installer network does not offer BIPV (most installation companies only offer traditional panel installation).
-RGS Energy is an EnergySage-Approved installer, but Dow POWERHOUSE shingles aren’t yet available on the market – they’re expected to start installing them by the end of 2018.
-If you’re interested in other solar shingle options, it’s worth noting it in your account to see if we work with a contractor that can provide you with a quote through the platform.
+However, if you’re interested in other solar shingle options, it’s worth noting it in your account to see if we work with a contractor that can provide you with a quote through the platform.
 Alternatively, if you’re looking to start your solar research with a rough estimate of costs and savings of solar installations, try EnergySage’s Solar Calculator.